microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 These two pieces of information are configured in TTN's Application Integrations sections.

-To identify yourself as the owner of the streamed data, you must generate a token for your microshare account.
+To identify yourself as the owner of the streamed data, you must generate a token for your Microshare® account.
 Generating this token will be covered in the next section.

-The category under which every one of your data packets get stored in microshare is called a `recType` (as in the Type of your Record).
+The category under which every one of your data packets get stored in Microshare® is called a `recType` (as in the Type of your Record).
 There are no preset categories, you can use whatever you want, and even reuse a recType for two separate devices.
 We will give you some tips on how to determine recTypes later

-### Generate a Microshare Pipe Token
+### Generate a Microshare® Pipe Token

-Now you'll generate a Pipe Token using microshare's API.
-The easiest way to interact with the microshare api is to use [Postman](https://www.getpostman.com/){:target="_blank"}
+Now you'll generate a Pipe Token using Microshare®'s API.
+The easiest way to interact with the Microshare® API is to use [Postman](https://www.getpostman.com/){:target="_blank"}

 **To install Postman on your computer:**